Remeet Review – A complete game changer for remote work

 So they built Remeet to fix this.

 Impressed?
 Well, it gets even better.
 Scheduling meetings can be a real pain especially where you need to book busy or senior people.
 In Remeet it’s a breeze.
 All users of Remeet set up blocks of time in their diaries when they’re happy to attend meetings.
 You tell Remeet who you want to meet and what you want to talk about and that’s it!
-Remeet does the rest by matching meets with blocks of meeting time.
+Remeet does the rest by matching Topics with blocks of meeting time.
 No more searching through diaries for free time – Remeet does it all for you.
-As you might expect this often results in successive back-to-back 10 minute meets in your meeting block, so Remeet has video conferencing built in so it can seamlessly switch you from one meet to the next.
-Remeet shows a countdown so you know how much time is left in your meet and if you don’t think you’re going to finish then just click ‘follow-up’ and Remeet schedules a follow-up meet.
-As you would if you were scheduling tasks, you can also include a priority for a meet, anything from urgent to low.
-My main concern with this was abuse by the guy who thinks all of their meets are urgent but in practice it has proved to be self-regulating with anyone abusing priorities getting called out.
+As you would if you were scheduling tasks, you can also include a priority for a Topic, anything from urgent to low.
+My main concern with this was abuse by the guy who thinks all of their Topics are urgent but in practice it has proved to be self-regulating with anyone abusing priorities getting called out.

 The Propinquity effect